 Mobile devices and app-data explosion are undoubtedly transforming businesses.
 Enterprise mobility is altering the manner in which companies operate as well as driving user productivity.
 However, organizations must consider user experience, corporate applications and data, and mobile users.
-The availability of multiple tools, and the consequent variations in ways of approaching mobility itself poses a challenge.
+The availability of multiple tools, and the consequent variations in ways of approaching enterprise mobility itself poses a challenge.
 HCL’s platform agnostic approach to creating a mobile workplace comprises the device, application, and content management.
-We baseline mobile device security through the right set of policies to ensure user privacy and user experience.
-Also, value-driven mobility support reduces repetition of incidents, fosters end user training and enablement, and proactively promotes mobile readiness.
+We baseline the security of enterprise mobility services through the right set of policies to ensure user privacy and user experience.
+Also, value-driven mobility consulting support reduces repetition of incidents, fosters end user training and enablement, and proactively promotes mobile readiness.

 Presently, Bring Your Own Device (BYOD) is influencing the dynamics of workplaces to a large extent.
 Employees are increasingly expecting IT to provide access to both business and personal applications.
 While most enterprises are convinced of the BYOD’s importance, the implementation seems like a tough task.
 To mitigate such issues, HCL has devised the industry’s first holistic BYOD approach comprising consulting, provisioning, and monitoring.
 With HCL, you can create the right infrastructure framework for your organization while considering essentials like resource usage, application access needs, business requirements, the design of mobile devices, and virtual or cloud applications.